Hieromon/AutoConnect/mkdocs/index.md

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> Lives with the your sketches

 <span class="lead">The sketches which provide the web page using ESP8266WebServer there is, AutoConnect will not disturb it.
-AutoConnect can use an already instantiated ESP8266WebServer object, or itself can assign it.</span>
+AutoConnect can use an already instantiated ESP8266WebServer object, or itself can assign it.<br>This efficacy can also be applied to ESP32.
+The corresponding class for ESP32 will be the WebServer.</span>

 ## Installation